CCBC2024/devops/README.md

 ![img_2.png](img_2.png)

 After the pipeline is completed.
 Go to pipeline in the AWS Management Console.
 Click Edit on the pipeline.
-Then click Save button to enable event bridge trigger for the pipeline.
+Then click Save button to enable EventBridge trigger for the pipeline.
-Go to Event Bridge console to check rules: https://us-east-1.console.aws.amazon.com/events/home?region=us-east-1#/rules
+Go to EventBridge console to check rules: https://us-east-1.console.aws.amazon.com/events/home?region=us-east-1#/rules

 ### Task 4.5: Add auto-build step to the source code repository.
 Add auto-build step to the source code repository by running the following command: